-During our last debt issuance in 2017, Standard and Poor's (S&P) affirmed the City of Springfield's AA- rating, with a stable outlook, a high investment grade.
+During our last debt issuance in 2019, Standard and Poor's (S&P) affirmed the City of Springfield's AA- rating, with a stable outlook, a high investment grade.
 This demonstrates that Standard & Poor's strongly believes in the City's financial management and ability to make difficult decisions to balance the budget.
-S&P credited the City for having strong budgetary flexibility, with an available fund balance in Fiscal Year 2016 of 9.7% of operating expenditures, very strong management with "strong" financial policies and practices, and an experienced and capable management team.
-The S&P rating continues to be the highest rating in the City's history, and one that the City has maintained for the last five years.
+S&P credited the City for having strong budgetary flexibility, with an available fund balance of 19.2% of operating expenditures, very strong management with "strong" financial policies and practices, and an experienced and capable management team.
+The S&P rating continues to be the highest rating in the City's history, and one that the City has maintained for the last six years.
 Credit ratings have an integral role in the municipal bond market and are one factor that affects the interest rates the City pays on its debts.

 The low debt service to general fund expenditures ratio in the City's budget demonstrates our ability to pay our debts.
 This is the most important short-term measure of our ability to pay our debts; however, it only examines the ability to pay for debt within a community's existing budget.
-With only 4.2% of the Fiscal Year 2019 budget dedicated to debt service, the City's measure of debt service as a percentage of General Fund expenditures is strong.
-This measure has been trending down over the last five fiscal years (6.5% in FY15, 5.8% in FY16, 5.3% in FY17, 4.6% in FY18) due to a decrease in total debt service and an increase in the City's general fund revenue.
-However, OMB expects debt service payments as a share of the budget to increase following the issuance of new debt for projects in March 2019.
-As the City makes large investments into projects such as the East Forest Park Library and the Brightwood-Lincoln elementary school campus, it will reduce the City's capacity to issue debt for additional projects.
+With only 4.0% of the Fiscal Year 2020 budget dedicated to debt service, the City's measure of debt service as a percentage of General Fund expenditures is strong.
+This measure has been trending down consistently over the last six fiscal years (6.5% in FY15, 5.8% in FY16, 5.3% in FY17, 4.6% in FY18, 4.2% in FY19) even as the City has issued more debt, due to strong revenue growth.
+However, OMB expects debt service payments as a share of the budget to increase following the issuance of new debt for the Brightwood-Lincoln and Homer-DeBerry projects.
+These major projects will reduce the ability of the City to issue more debt.